 Pakistan is a country where cancer burden is on rise while health care system is struggling with many other chronic as well as communicable diseases.
-In Pakistan women found to have a higher incidence of Leukemia than men.
-Moreover, leukemias are more common in younger age groups (7), further making the situation alarming.
+In Pakistan women found to had a higher incidence of Leukemia than men.
+Moreover, leukemias are more common in younger age groups (7).
 A retrospective study conducted in 2016 at Institute of Radiotherapy and Nuclear Medicine (IRNUM) Peshawar found that in Khyber-Pakhtun-Khwa Acute leukemia was more prevalent in adult males as compared to females.
 However, there is dearth of regional information regarding gender distribution of Acute Leukemia cases among adult population from other provinces.
 This warrants for targeted research to establish the basic epidemiology of Acute Leukemia in different regions of Pakistan.
-Hence, this study aims to determine the gender distribution and other demographic characteristics of Acute Leukemia among the adult patients presenting at Medical Oncology department at Jinnah Postgraduate Medical Center (JPMC), Karachi, Pakistan.
+Hence, this study aimed to determine the gender distribution of Acute Leukemia among adult patients presenting at Medical Oncology department at Jinnah Postgraduate Medical Center (JPMC), Karachi, Pakistan.